MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 * The report retains information for 30 days, including the activities and metadata of deleted capacities, workspaces, and other items.

-### Capacities
+### Pro and PPU capacities

-* Semantic models in Pro and Premium Per User workspaces are hosted on automatically managed “logical capacities”.
+Semantic models in *Pro* and *Premium Per User* (PPU) workspaces are hosted on automatically managed logical capacities.
+The usage of these capacities can be seen in the admin monitoring reporting and audit events.

-* These logical capacities are not visible to the end user since they are managed by the service, however their usage will be visible in Admin monitoring reporting and audit events.
+  * **Pro logical capacities** - Appears as *Reserved Capacity for Pro Workspaces* with a Capacity SKU value of *Pro*.

-* The Pro logical capacity will appear as _Reserved Capacity for Pro Workspaces_ with a Capacity SKU value of _Pro_, while the Premium Per User logical capacity will appear as _Reserved Capacity for Premium Per User Workspaces_ with a Capacity SKU value of _PPU_.
+  * **Premium Per User logical** - Appears as *Reserved Capacity for Premium Per User Workspaces* with a Capacity SKU value of *PPU*.

 ### Counting logic